celupanow/liri-node-app/README.md

  - Use a txt file for a command that reads the txt file and follows whatever command and search term is in the txt file.

 ## How It Works
 The user must put two items into the command line.
 The first one is a command.
 The user can put in "concert-this", which will search the Bands In Town API for venue name, venue location, and time for the next concert of whatever musical artist is searched.
-They can put in "spotify-this-song", which will search the Spotify API for the artist, song name, spotify link, and
+They can put in "spotify-this-song", which will search the Spotify API for the artist, song name, spotify link, and the album name.
+They can use "movie-this",

 ## Technologies